How you doing today?

 4) Everyday, do at least on thing on the list of six, and eventually progress to do as many things as possible.

-7) Feel better (because you are thinking better)
+7) Feel better (because you are using a mantra and thinking better).

 8) Act better (because you are thinking better, and feeling better)